insilica/rs-srvc/docs/ref/sr.yaml.rst

 sr.yaml
 =======

-``sr.yaml`` is a file in every SRVC project.
-It defines the project configuration and the review flows.

-Here is a sample ``sr.yaml`` `from the srvc-template repository <https://github.com/insilica/srvc-template/blob/main/sr.yaml>`_.
+``sr.yaml`` is a file in every SRVC project that defines project configuration and the review flows.
+Here is a sample ``sr.yaml`` `from the srvc-template repository <https://github.com/insilica/srvc-template/blob/main/sr.yaml>`_:

 .. code-block:: yaml